-The preliminary hearing of the trial related to the operation “Family Affairs”, which involves members of the Senese clan active in the capital, ended with a conviction and an acquittal.
-The trial was transferred to Naples after the Court of Appeal of Rome declared its territorial incompetence.
+The preliminary hearing in the trial related to the "Family Affairs" operation, involving members of the Senese clan active in the capital, concluded with a conviction and an acquittal.
+The trial was transferred to Naples after the Rome Court of Appeals declared its territorial jurisdiction lacking.

 The preliminary hearing judge (Gup), Enrico Campoli, has sent all the defendants to trial, who will be tried by the fifth criminal section in collegiate composition.
 At the same time, the first verdicts were issued for those who opted for the abbreviated procedure.